 If you are unable to pay the full amount you owe by 31 January/31 July or for advice on bringing your Self Assessment payments up to date please telephone the HMRC Payment Helpline on Tel 0300 200 3822.

-From April 2013 there are two different payment plan options to pay your Machine Games Duty (MGD):
+There are two different payment plan options to pay your Machine Games Duty (MGD):

 To use these options you will need to be signed up for the MGD online service.

 When you set up your first Direct Debit payment you should complete the online Direct Debit Instruction (DDI) at least 5 bank working days before the date you want your payment to be collected.

 To make more payments using the same DDI allow at least 3 bank working days.
 Bank working days are Monday to Friday excluding bank holidays.

 You must set- up your DDI at least 10 bank working days before you send your online MGD return.
 If you don't then you will need to make a payment using another payment method.

 Once you have set up your DDI you just need to file your MGD return each quarter and HMRC will automatically collect the amount you owe within three bank working days of your payment date.

 You won't be able to see any Direct Debit payments you've set up in your online account for up to 36 hours.

 To set up a DDI: